 What is our Implementation?

-- With mixed age classes, Hartland Primary School operates four 2-year rolling programmes – for EYFS/Year 1, KS1 and LKS2 and UKS2.
+- With mixed age classes, Hartland Primary School operates a 2 year rolling programme – for EYFS/Year 1, KS1 and LKS2 and UKS2.

 - Our curriculum is designed to ensure that all pupils have opportunities to succeed and develop their knowledge and skills across a range of different subjects.
-Pupils are inspired through a topic-led approach to teaching and learning whereby skills and knowledge developed in different subjects can be applied across the whole of the curriculum to further enhance pupil’s experiences and enable them to build upon their existing knowledge.
+Pupils are inspired through a carefully thought out approach to teaching and learning whereby skills and knowledge developed in different subjects can be applied across the whole of the curriculum to further enhance pupil’s experiences and enable them to build upon their existing knowledge - see our progression of skills and knowledge documents for each subject:

-- Our ‘Curriculum Toolkit’ (see separate document) lays out the different approaches taken to instil a love of learning into our pupils, and additional opportunities we give to enhance the curriculum.
+- Our ‘Curriculum Toolkit lays out the different approaches taken to instil a love of learning into our pupils, and additional opportunities we give to enhance the curriculum.

 - CPD for staff ensures up to date information on the teaching of all subjects to drive high quality first teaching for all pupils.